irisnet/irisnet/WHITEPAPER.md

 For a `Multicast` service, all of its bindings share one request table;
 for a `Unicast` service, however, a separate request table is created and maintained for each of its bindings.
-As for the other direction, we anticipate that a dedicated response table will be created and managed for each consumer.
+As for the other direction, a dedicated response table would be created and managed for each consumer.

 A `ServiceRequest` is composed of: